 The light, bright glow of this caramel balayage is breathtaking.
 You can spot some butterscotch in there, too, along with some pale blonde streaks.
 The result is a molten sheath of glittering tresses.
 Stunning!

 Ah, a brûlée balayage, if you will.
 The darkness of the caramel streaks is on point.
 It’s vivid and pale enough to stand out from the base color, and it’s unmistakable, but it’s not ostentatious.

 Here’s another toasty caramel balayage, but the spectrum is the standout detail here.
 The balayage begins dark and rich, like caramel mixed with cinnamon—see the hints of red near the crown?
 It fades into a luscious, creamy hue that has more than a little bit of milk chocolate mixed in with it.

-Caramel balayage is a beautiful balance between blonde and brunette, but since it’s just catching on, you have the chance to splash out as a trendsetter.
+Caramel balayage is a beautiful balance between blonde and brunette, but since it’s just catching on, you can splash out as a trendsetter.
 Do you have a craving for caramel?